-The reason behind the application of ice resulting in pain relief is not clear.
-There are many theories and it is possible that a number of the proposed mechanisms in combination can cause pain relief.
+Why does ice reduce pain?
+The reason behind pain relief is a cold therapy benedit is not completely clear.
+There are many theories and it is possible that a number of the proposed mechanisms in combination have an anaesthetic effect.
 Some of the possible mechanisms include the following.

 - Decreased nerve transmission in pain fibres.

-- Cold reduces the activity of free nerve endings.
+- Reduces the activity of free nerve endings.

-- Cold sensations over-ride the pain sensation – known as the pain gate theory.
+- Cold sensations over-ride the pain sensation.
+This is known as pain gate theory.

-By cooling the surface of the skin and the underlying tissues, ice causes the narrowing of blood vessels, a process known as vasoconstriction.
-This vasoconstriction leads to a decrease in the amount of blood being delivered to the area and subsequently lessens the amount of swelling.
+By cooling the surface of the skin and the underlying tissues, ice causes blood vessels to narrow.
+This is known as vasoconstriction.
+Vasoconstriction therefore leads to a decrease in the amount of blood delivered to the area.
+As a result, it reduces swelling.

 Although blood still flows into the area the amount of swelling is significantly less than if ice is not applied.
-This decreased swelling or edema, allows more movement in the muscle and so lessens the functional loss associated with the injury.
+This decreased swelling (edema), allows more movement in the muscle and so lessens the functional loss associated with the injury.

-The swelling associated with the inflammatory response also causes a pressure increase in the tissue and this leads to the area becoming more painful.
-This pain is intensified by certain chemicals that are released into the blood when the tissue is damaged- hence vasoconstriction from applying ice also decreases pain.
-Reduce muscle spasm
+The swelling associated with the inflammatory response also causes a pressure increase in the tissues.
+This leads to the area becoming more painful.
+Pain is intensified by certain chemicals that are released into the blood when the tissue is damaged.
+Hence, vasoconstriction from applying ice also decreases pain.

-Muscle spasm is often a response to pain.
-The muscles surrounding the injury contract to protect it.
+Another benedit of cold therapy is reduced muscle spasm.
+This is often a response to pain as muscles surrounding the injury contract to protect it.
 This is known as muscle guarding and it aims to prevent further damage.
-Ice, being useful for pain relief is therefore beneficial in reducing muscle spasms.
+Because ice has a pain killing effect, the muscle relaxes as a result of decreased pain.

-However, it is also thought that muscle spasms which are not caused by acute injury but more muscle overuse or imbalances can also be reduced through the use of cold therapy.
-This is not fully understood but is thought to be due to ice slowing the conduction velocity of sensory and motor nerves, as well as the activity of muscle spindle cells which are responsible for muscle tone, resulting in a decrease in motor activity.
+However, it is also thought that muscle spasms which are overuse related (not acute) can also benefit from applying cold therapy.
+This is not fully understood but is thought to be due to ice slowing the conduction velocity of sensory and motor nerves.
+Also, the activity of muscle spindle cells is decreased.
+Muscle spindles are sensor in the muscle which sense muscle tone.

 Decrease metabolic rate

 By reducing the cells metabolic rate, ice reduces the cells oxygen requirements.
-Thus when blood flow has been limited by vasoconstriction then the risk of cell death due to oxygen demands, called secondary cell necrosis will be decreased.
+Therefore, when blood flow is limited by vasoconstriction, the risk of cell death (called secondary cell necrosis) is reduced.